CSE512-14W/a3-luheng-pany5/README.md

 2. Yi Pan pany5@uw.edu

 ## Project Name
+"Explore Your Musicians!"

-This interactive web application allows users to explore the relationship between music tags and artists from Million Song Last.fm dataset.
+This interactive web application allows users to search, click and explore thousands of musicians and their related tags via a musician-tag relevance network.
+The visualization uses a large subset of the Million Song Last.fm dataset (http://labrosa.ee.columbia.edu/millionsong/), including 10,000 most popular artists and about 400 user-added tags.

 ## Running Instructions

 Access our visualization at http://cse512-14w.github.io/a3-luheng-pany5/

-## Story Board
+## Storyboard

 See our story board at [here](storyboard.pdf?raw=true).